13752229077/ucd/iOS/TweeterTags/README.md

 TweeterTags is an App to fetch tweets given a hashtag or a user name using the Twitter API

-*Note - Twitter keys not provided
+**Note - Twitter keys not provided

-To obtain Twitter keys:
+---
+TO OBTAIN TWITTER API KEYS
+-

 * Create Twitter account (or log in to existing account) then create a new Twitter App from the Twitter [dashboard](https://apps.twitter.com/app/new)
 * Fill in the required details e.g. App name, Description etc.